Höegh Autoliners

 The Aurora Class is a monumental leap towards the 2040 net-zero emissions goal, which we are wholeheartedly committed to achieving.
 They represent the future of our company and the entire industry.
 With our Auroras, we are sailing for sustainability.

-We have 12 Aurora vessels on order - and the possibility of another four.
-All contracted with the Norwegian flag and DNV-class.
-The first Aurorawas delivered in August 2024, commencing commercial operations in August 2024.
+We have 12 Aurora vessels on order—and the possibility of another four.
+All are contracted with the Norwegian flag and DNV class.
+The first 8 Auroras will be equipped with engines primed to run on liquefied natural gas (LNG) and low-sulfur oil.
+These vessels can be converted to run on Ammonia later.
+The first Aurora was delivered in Q2 2024 and entered into commercial operations in August 2024.

 With their strengthened decks and enhanced internal ramp systems, the vessels will be able to carry Electric Vehicles on all 14 decks - while at the same time offering enhanced flexibility for heavier project cargo.